What are the benefits of being an Alaska Tribal Network (ATN) community?

 Spectrum Asset Owners (SAOs)

-Each member Tribe gets paid as an SAO for ATN data that flows over spectrum in their communities.
+Each member Tribe will get paid as an SAO proportionately for ATN data that flows over the 2.5 GHz Tribal spectrum in their communities.

 Optional Roles for Tribal ATN Revenue Generation

 NAOs own the network equipment in the community

 Each ATS member Tribe can choose to have no management or operational responsibility for the ATN.
 They can just choose to receive quality cell phone and broadband data service from the VSPs who use the ATN to deliver service.
 Some Tribes may wish to participate as NAOs and own the network equipment in their community if they have the capability to manage and maintain the equipment per ATN requirements.
 An NAO on the ATN will earn income on the data from all VSPs who are using the network over that equipment.

 VSPs offer the internet or phone service over the ATN in your community and bill the subscribers for different packages.
 When the ATN is initialized there will be one or more VSPs offering service immediately.
 More may be added over time.

 If they desire, an ATS member Tribe may also choose to be a VSP if they have the capability to perform to ATN requirements and meet the high quality standards to be a VSP.
 We refer to providers on the ATN as “virtual providers” because they do not own the network themselves.
 The funding used to build the network directly benefits the member tribes, and the equipment is owned and governed by non profit tribal interests – not the for profit service providers.

 In the ATN scenario, Tribes make all choices to participate at whatever level they decide.
 They have the right to be a provider of service, an owner of network equipment, both, or neither.